jbcodeforce/ML-studies/docs/coding/langchain.md

 * Prompt templates
 * Output parsers

-Below is [an example](https://github.com/jbcodeforce/ML-studies/tree/master/llm-langchain/feast-prompt.py) of getting a LLM api, build a prompt, a chain and call it.
+Below is [an example](https://github.com/jbcodeforce/ML-studies/tree/master/llm-langchain/feast-prompt.py) of getting a LLM api using AWS Bedrock service, build a prompt using Feast feature stores, a chain using Langchain and call it with the value of one of the driver_id.

 ```python
 titan_llm = Bedrock(model_id="amazon.titan-tg1-large", client=bedrock_client)